-32.7 Reservoir Output File (.rsv)
+32.7 RESERVOIR OUTPUT FILE (OUTPUT.RSV)

 The reservoir output file contains summary information for reservoirs in the watershed.
 The file is written in spreadsheet format.

 Following is a brief description of the output variables in the reservoir output file.